spaceninja/fireeye-code-challenge/README.md

 > Recreating Twitter circa 2014 using React

+You can browse the source code here, or view the [live demo site](https://spaceninja.github.io/fireeye-code-challenge/).

 ## Code Challenge Notes

 * Build a small JS app using the attached mockup (see mock.png)